 Carlbergs Gift Shop

 Using sustainable wood from local mills, Reclaimed Print Co. has a colourful collection of coasters, hanging ornaments, and wall decorations that feature iconic Canadian creatures and characters, as well as some Whistler-specific options.
 We’re huge fans of the lumberjack!
-They also have the candles and soaps of Squamish-based Howe Sound Soapworks.
+They also have the candles and soaps of Squamish-based Howe Sound Soapworks – they might fit perfectly in the heel of a large stocking?

 McCoo’s Whistler